 For the Choral Area:

-1) Email a current résumé to the Director of Choral Activities.
+1) Email a current resume to Dr. Lindsay Pope, Interim Director of Choral Activities.

 ✳The camera angle should show a full frontal view of the conductor.